citizendialogkitproject/citizen-dialog-kit/README.md

 The outcome of this should be an Electron fully set up with antenna, SIM and battery.
 You can attach the battery and have it connected with USB to your computer at the same time (this also charges the battery).
 The RGB led should be “breathing” cyan/white, meaning it’s connected to the internet and ready to go.

 One last step here is to make sure that the base firmware (as supplied by Particle.io) is updated to a newer version.
 My unit came with 0.4.8 which contained some problems, these were alleviated by upgrading to 0.6.4.
-I did this as described in the section “THE SIMPLE WAY (ONE CLI COMMAND)” as described on the following URL (this required me to install the Particle.io software suite): https://docs.particle.io/support/troubleshooting/firmware-upgrades/electron/ .
+Do this as described in the section “THE SIMPLE WAY (ONE CLI COMMAND)” as described on the following URL (this required me to install the Particle.io software suite): https://docs.particle.io/support/troubleshooting/firmware-upgrades/electron/ .

 #### Setup the display